Kaia Gerber, Cindy Crawford’s Daughter, Snuggles Up To Her Rumored New Beau In Paris

-Kaia Gerber — the daughter of supermodel Cindy Crawford and her longtime husband, hotelier/investor Rande Gerber — is making a name for herself in the modeling world.
+Kaia Gerber, the daughter of supermodel Cindy Crawford and her longtime husband, hotelier/investor Rande Gerber, is making a name for herself in the modeling world.
 So much so, in fact, that when she recently appeared in Paris, all eyes were on her and her rumored new beau.

-According to the Daily Mail, Kaia Gerber — who recently appeared on the cover of Vogue: Italia — hung out in Saint Laurent, just outside of the French capital proper, with actor and social media star Luka Sabbat.
-The duo took in Paris — and all its sights — together that evening, and onlookers reported that she was “having a blast” with the star of Grown-ish.
+According to the Daily Mail, Kaia Gerber, who recently appeared on the cover of Vogue: Italia, hung out in Saint Laurent, just outside of the French capital proper, with actor and social media star Luka Sabbat.
+The duo took in Paris and all its sights together that evening, and onlookers reported that she was “having a blast” with the star of Grown-ish.
 Kaia and Luke hung out after she walked the runway in Paris Fashion Week for the Miu Miu Cruise collection.

 Luka is the son of a stylist-turned-chef and a fashion designer.
 He plays the love interest of Yara Shahidi’s character on the hit show.
 He was born in New York but raised in Paris.

-Like his rumored girlfriend, Luka has worked with a variety of fashion designers, as well.
-He has worked, independently, with both Hugo Boss & Dolce & Gabbana.
+Like his rumored girlfriend, Luka has worked with a variety of fashion designers as well.
+He has worked, independently, with both Hugo Boss and Dolce & Gabbana.

 his&hers. best date EVER!!!! @AlexanderWangNY pic.twitter.com/ZfhqVWHUAV